From Hype to Collapse: Investigating Rug Pull Scams on Solana: Introduction

 \textbf{Organization.} The remainder of this paper is organized as follows.
 Section~\ref{sec:background} introduces some preliminaries related to this study.
 Section~\ref{sec:anatomy} characterizes the complete attack workflow together with the representative token-level behavioral patterns.
-Section~\ref{sec:identify} presents our approach for identifying Rug Pulls on Solana.
-Section~\ref{sec:rqs} analyzes Rug Pulls on Solana in terms of deception features, economic impact, and scammer behaviors.
+Section~\ref{sec:identify} describes the behavior-guided pipeline used to construct the large-scale Solana Rug Pull dataset..Section~\ref{sec:rqs} analyzes Rug Pulls on Solana in terms of deception features, economic impact, and scammer behaviors.
 Section~\ref{sec:mitigation} discusses potential mitigation strategies, and Section~\ref{sec:reltaed_work} reviews the related work.
 Section~\ref{sec:discussion} presents the limitations of our work and future research directions.
 Finally, the paper is concluded in Section~\ref{sec:conclusion}.